I’ve never sewn an item of clothing for myself that I’ve actually worn. If I had to unpack why I’d say there are a few reasons.

 There’s a sewalong for the Rushcutter on the In the Folds blog with helpful tutorials for every step.
 My friend, Deborah, has the pattern, too, and told me which steps to finish with French seams (3, 4.
 10, and 11) and which to use a zigzag (step 13) since I don’t have a serger.
 I made a muslin first from an old bed sheet.
 Then sewed this one from Robert Kaufman Essex yarn dyed linen in peacock.
 I love this fabric, but in retrospect, it’s a bit stiff and the fact that there’s no clear front and back made it not the best choice for a new garment sewist.
 I’ve already ordered some Cotton+Steel rayon to try again.

-I shortened the dress by 2″ and the sleeves by a bit more (although I think I’ll make them even shorter next time) because I’m quite short.
+I wore the dress with my tortoise glasses but I have to shorten the dress by 2″ and the sleeves by a bit more (although I think I’ll make them even shorter next time) because I’m quite short.
 I had some problems with the neckline.
 It was too high for me, so I lowered it a bit, but it’s still a bit too high I think.
 I’m going to lower it more next time.

 Sewing a dress was a truly wonderful experience for me.
 The satisfaction was akin to baking a really good loaf of bread or researching a story.
 I was totally absorbed by the process and thought of almost nothing else for several days.